davidjbuchanan/MS4-LiveStrong/README.md

 ### Defensive Design
-- It was important to ensure that the apps run correctly and continue to run no matter what actions a user takes.
+It is important to ensure that the apps run correctly and continue to run no matter what actions a user takes.
 That is why rigorous testing, for all possibilities, was undertaken focusing on the 5 following areas:

-Defensive design encompasses three areas:
 - **Validation**
     - Form validation using *crispy forms* and *required* fields in the apps' models ensured that users only input acceptable data.
     - No significant security or bug issues have been presented.